 What Schools Can Do to Spread Drug Awareness on Child Health Day and Beyond

-3. You can download different student activity books at Scholastic for younger children under your careScholastic.
+3. For younger children under your care, you can download different student activities books at Scholastic.
 There are drug education activities, FAQs on Cocaine, and more!

 4. If your school is considering including drug awareness in your curriculum, you can visit Best Drug Rehabilitation and download their free lesson plans and other materials.

 As educators, you are the children’s second parents.
 Whatever their current circumstances are, you can help shape the lives of the children under your care, Child Health Day or not.
+Want to learn more about drug-related topics?
+Please visit the Ovus Medical blog.
+We have topics that can benefit you and your organization.

 As our way of observing National Child Health Day, Ovus Medical is giving these special discounts: